Kitware/CMake/Help/release/dev/project-include-before.rst

 ----------------------------

-* A variable :variable:`CMAKE_PROJECT_INCLUDE_BEFORE` was added to allow injection of custom code into the project.
+* A variable :variable:`CMAKE_PROJECT_INCLUDE_BEFORE` was added to allow injection of custom code before the :command:`project` call.